Capita Education Software Solutions is a trading name of

 This module is wide ranging and covers the basic principles of interfacing with the SIMS .Net application.
 The depth of the coverage is however minimal and the object of the module is to create an application that allows a user to login and print the school name on the screen.
 It does not attempt to cover write back of data – the school name is actually more awkward to update than one might ever imagine but that as they say is another story.

-SIMS .Net is written in C# and currently uses .Net Framework 4.5.
-It is possible to interface from non .Net languages but this is outside of the scope for any training offered by Capita.
+SIMS .Net is written in C# and currently uses .Net Framework 4.5 (or later in parts).
+It is possible to interface from non .Net languages but this is outside of the scope for any training offered by ESS.
 C# is assumed for all samples and can easily be translated by other .net language aficionados into VB .Net or otherwise.

 In short Partners have access to the Processes and Entities and will provide their own User Interface.